Robin Mann - Australian Christian Music Artist

 My songs have been sung by lots of people for a long time.
 Mostly by people in churches and church schools.
 I’ve written a host of songs for Christians to sing.
 More than a hundred of these have been published in various collections.
 The biggest number have appeared in the 7 All Together Songbooks produced between 1980 and 2014.
 (1-5 by Openbook Publishers, 6 & 7 self-published - business name, Curly Music) 8 are in the current Australian Hymnbook, Together In Song.
 A lot more have appeared in the songbooks of the biennial NCYC (National Christian Youth Convention).

 Born and bred in southern Australia, I’ve lived in Adelaide most of my life.
 Making music is my main occupation but I’ve also been a schoolteacher (briefly) and worked for churches.

-Dorothy’s a schoolteacher.
+Dorothy’s a retired schoolteacher.
 Also a singer, musician, editor, critiquer and avid supporter of Robin’s song-making.
 Her voice has been ideal for leading singing and for many recordings.
 Her sparkling presence and great sense of humour complete many a picture.

 2021 - Where do we go from here?